AScustomWorks/AS/README.md

 0.5.4: First relase of this module.

 ### Tremolo
-Tremolo Fx module with SHAPE, SPEED and BLEND parameters, your Tremolo to go!.
+Tremolo Fx module with SHAPE, SPEED and BLEND parameters, and a phase switch (set your effect, duplicate the module and invert the phase for stereo tremolo setup)your Tremolo to go!.

 0.5.6: First relase of this module.